Traditional vs. Laser Cataract Surgery: The Difference Explained

 A traditional cataract surgery procedure involves making a very small incision on the side of the cornea in order to remove the cataract-clouded lens.
 A phacoemulsification laser then breaks up the cataract in order for it to be suctioned out and removed.

 After the cataract is removed, an intraocular lens will be inserted in order to replace the natural lens.
-The cut eye tissue at the site of the original incision heals itself without the need of any sutures.
+The cut eye tissue at the site of the original incision heals itself without the need for any sutures.

 One of the main differences between traditional and laser cataract surgery is in the technology used.
-Traditional cataract surgery uses hand held instruments like a blade and forceps to cut the incisions and remove the lens.
+Traditional cataract surgery uses handheld instruments like a blade and forceps to cut the incisions and remove the lens.

 Laser Cataract Surgery

 One of the latest advancements in cataract surgery combines 3D imaging and laser technology to more precisely remove the cataract.

 First, the surgeon will create a customized surgical plan with 3D imaging of your eye.
 This 3D imaging allows the surgeon to precisely map out the unique characteristics of your eye and cataract.
 Your surgeon will then use a femtosecond laser to create an opening in the front layer of the lens.
 Instead of using manual instruments, your surgeon will use the laser to break up the cloudy lens.
 The lens is then suctioned out via small incisions in your cornea.
 Your surgeon will replace the lens with an intraocular lens appropriate to your needs.